Man is the only creature that refuses to be what he is. ~Albert Camus

 I’d rather be honest than impressive. ~Jay Brannan

-At the end of the day, many of us just don’t want to deal with a certain reality that as human beings we are very much vulnerable and corruptible no matter how good we think we are.
+At the end of the day, we just don’t want to deal with a certain reality that as human beings we are very much vulnerable no matter how good we think we are.

 I have to agree with Rory Miller’s assertion that conflict and how we react to it can pierce the veil we hide ourselves behind.
-Does this mean we should seek conflict to see ourselves for what we are?
+Does this mean we should be seeking conflict to figure our who we really are?

-No, for most us the stresses of life and its conflicts will invariably find us.
-But this point illuminates the importance of the warrior lifestyle… to know who we are and what we can truly do before the situation arises that forces us to find out.
+For most us the stresses of life and its conflicts will invariably find us.
+But this point illuminates the importance personal development.
+I life committed to learning, training and self-discovery.